anilbyb/Anil_byb_Portfolio/BIM_Projects/Automated_MEP_Coordination/README.md

 📂 _Files related to this project are prefixed with `P2_`._

 ---
+## 📁 Included Files

+- `Images/`: Rendered images and screenshots showing the final output.
+- `Codes/`: Grasshopper definition files (`.gh`), Python codes (`.py`)

+---

+## 🛠️ Tools Used

+- Rhino 7
+- Grasshopper (Visual Programming)
+- Revit 2018
+- Dynamo
+- Visual Studio
+- Architectural facade design references

+---

-### 📌 Note
+## 📌 Notes

+- Project name and building details are omitted due to confidentiality.
+- Visuals included are generic representations of the solution logic and algorithm behavior.
-The core automation framework developed in these projects has since been adapted and reused in several other MEP-heavy projects, enabling rapid coordination and modeling while reducing manual workload and conflicts.
+- The core automation framework developed in these projects has since been adapted and reused in several other MEP-heavy projects, enabling rapid coordination and modeling while reducing manual workload and conflicts.

 ---